Witchybun/ArchipelagoMadou/worlds/lunacid/docs/en_Lunacid.md

 With additional settings:
 - shuffle all drops enemies drop,
 - removing either Tower of Abyss or Coin locations from your game,
+- shuffle results from quenching
+- shuffle results from alchemy
+- shuffle enemy placement.

 with more planned as time moves on.

 Items shuffled depend on your settings, but can include:
-- Weapons.
+- weapons,
-- Spells.
+- spells,
-- Key items (Vampiric Symbols, Terminus Prison Key, etc).
+- key items (Vampiric Symbols, Terminus Prison Key, etc),
-- Voucher items that reduce the cost of items to 0.
+- voucher items that reduce the cost of items to 0,
-- Crafted goods (Health Vials, Bombs, Throwing Knives).
+- crafted goods (Health Vials, Bombs, Throwing Knives),
-- Rare drops (Angelic Feather, Pink Shrimp).
+- rare drops (Angelic Feather, Pink Shrimp),
+- custom quality-of-life items (experience, additional drop chances).

 ## When the player receives an item, what happens?